BRATISLAVA BUCKET LIST: 15 Best things to do in Bratislava

 The Grassalkovich Palace, with a fountain in the shape of the Earth, symbolizes freedom.

-You cannot take a trip to Bratislava without seeing the Grassalkovich Palace.
+You cannot take a trip here without seeing the Grassalkovich Palace.
 This beautiful rococo summer palace with a French garden dates back to the 18th century.
 The locals built it for Hungarian aristocrat Grassalkovich.
 He was a close friend of Empress Maria Theresa.

 Seeing the Grassalkovich Palace is one of the best things to do in Bratislava because this beautiful palace is the official residence of Slovakia’s president.
 Even though you cannot visit it inside, you can explore the gardens behind it.
 Don’t miss a statue of the Empress Maria Theresa, who ordered the construction of this beautiful building.